bots-garden/capsule/README.md

 🖐 The functions are developed with GoLang and compiled to wasm with TinyGo

-📦 Before executing or running a function, you need to download the last release of **Capsule**: https://github.com/bots-garden/capsule/releases/tag/0.0.6
+📦 Before executing or running a function, you need to download the last release of **Capsule**: https://github.com/bots-garden/capsule/releases/tag/0.0.7

 > - **Capsule** is developed with GoLang and thanks to the 💜 **[Wazero](https://github.com/tetratelabs/wazero)** project
 > - The wasm modules are developed in GoLang and compiled with TinyGo (with the WASI specification)

+👋 You will find some **running examples** with this project: https://github.com/bots-garden/capsule-samples

 ## First CLI function